Code-Institute-Submissions/nikolmichaelidou-Python-Project_JulyResub/README.md

 <hr>

 ### Bugs & Fixes
+I have manually tested the game and these are the following bugs I've encountered:
 - Guess_row infinity loop
   - Even if the player inputs numbers, it will keep asking for an input.
 The player will have to press "enter" twice in order for the loop to stop and continue.
     - I have not been able to find a fix for this bug